Best Temperature Range for Pet Snakes (Species Comparison)

 3. Heat Lamps

-• Good for diurnal species needing basking
+• Useful for diurnal species that bask

 4. Radiant Heat Panels

-• Excellent for large enclosures
+• Excellent choice for large enclosures or room-based setups

 How to Measure & Monitor Temperature

-• Digital probe thermometers: accurate and affordable
+• Digital probe thermometers: place probes directly on warm and cool sides

 Signs Your Snake’s Temperature Is Too Low

-• Lack of appetite
+• Lack of appetite or refusal to eat

-• Slow movement
+• Slow or sluggish movement

 Signs Your Snake Is Too Hot

-• Constantly hiding on the cool side
+• Constantly pressed against the glass or staying only on the cool side

-• Trying to escape the enclosure
+• Repeated attempts to escape the enclosure

 Humidity and Temperature Work Together

-• Warm side
+• Warm side temperature

-• Cool side
+• Cool side temperature

 Conclusion